Victoria’s Secret Model Lais Ribeiro Shows Off Flawless Figure In Fiery Red Bikini On Instagram

 Ribeiro is wearing her raven hair casually swept to the side and loose, as it rests on her arm and around her on the cushion.
 She appears to be wearing little to no makeup, embracing a more natural look.

-The post, which Ribeiro shared with her 2.1 million Instagram followers, garnered more than 27,000 likes and over 130 comments within just a couple of hours of having been posted — at the time of this writing.
+The post, which Ribeiro shared with her 2.1 million Instagram followers, garnered more than 27,000 likes and over 130 comments within just a couple of hours of having been posted.
 Users of the social media platform who are fans of the model took to the comments section to praise her beauty in a host of languages, particularly English and her native Portuguese.

 “Stunning and beautiful,” one user wrote in English.